hvpham-yorku/project-group-3-studypilot/README.md

 ### ITR1
 [log.md](docs/log.md) is in the `docs` folder.

-No changes in Planning Docuement.
+No changes in the Planning Document.

 ### Delivery 1
 [Peer evaluation from](docs/EECS2311Z_Delivery1_PeerReview_Group3.pdf) is in the `docs` folder

-# StudyPilot
+# studypilot
-An AI-assisted academic workflow tool designed for the EECS2311 Software Development Project.
-StudyPilot helps reduce the administrative burden on university professors by automating redundant tasks and generating teaching materials.
+StudyPilot is an AI-assisted academic workflow tool designed for the EECS2311 Software Development Project.
+It introduces a smart student grouping system that forms balanced teams using survey data, taking into account students’ skills, interests, and preferences.
+By automating this process, StudyPilot helps professors save time while creating more effective and compatible student groups.

 ## How to run
 To run the Spring Boot application locally: